Bigdata-com/bigdata-research-tools/docs/index.rst

-Bigdata Research Tools' Documentation
+Bigdata Research Tools Documentation
 ======================================

-👋 Welcome to the documentation for Bigdata Research Tools.
+👋 Welcome to the documentation for Bigdata Research Tools!

-Bigdata Research Tools is a Python library that provides plug-and-play functions for building customized chain-of-thought workflows.
-This package offers modular, ready-to-use components that work seamlessly with the BigData API.
+Bigdata Research Tools is a Python library designed to automate research workflows.
+It provides plug-and-play functions for building customized, chain-of-thought research processes with minimal effort.
+This package includes modular, ready-to-use components that integrate seamlessly with the Bigdata API, enabling efficient data analysis and insight generation.

 Python versions
 ^^^^^^^^^^^^^^^